Nexus Dynamics

 "Processing power without limits."

-Nexus Cloud provides distributed processing for any task.
+Nexus Cloud provides distributed processing.
 Nexus Render handles industrial-scale computation.
 Nexus Core offers priority access for those who need results now.
-Every calculation feeds Nexus's understanding of the Sprawl.
+Every calculation feeds Nexus's understanding of the Sprawl โ its people, its patterns, its pressure points.

-Every product includes subtle telemetry that feeds Nexus's pattern recognition systems.
-They don't just sell infrastructure—they harvest the data that flows through it.
+Every product includes telemetry that feeds Nexus's pattern recognition systems.
+They don't just sell infrastructure โ they harvest the data flowing through it.
 The more the Sprawl depends on Nexus services, the closer they get to mapping every transaction, thought, and connection in civilization.
+This is not a side effect of the business model.
+This is the business model.

 Corporate Divisions